 Grenade is a brand to be reckoned with.
+It is now one of the market-leading sports performance and active nutrition brands, incorporating a wide range of innovative, high-protein and low-sugar products.
 In the United Kingdom, it is the number one leading brand with Amazon.
 For many of us, the brand is associated with muscle building and general fitness but is now moving into the mainstream with its product offerings.
 Many of their products are informed sport approved and accredited which gives them credibility in a world of sports products still based on snake-oil claims.

 The first aspect we noticed in reviewing the bars was the triple layering, reminiscent of a dense Mars bar.
 These are not ordinary protein bars as they do contain a whopping protein content of 23.2g per bar and plenty of healthy fibre !
 They are also low in sugar (1.5g of sugar per bar) with 1.5g of high impact carbs. we are looking at about 214 calories per bar which is not bad for allowing you to fit into your swimming costume.
 This should help remove the notion that you will simply pile on the pounds.
 Ketogenics should find them ideal if restricted to a particular diet.

 Part of their success is the way these bars are produced using a baking process which creates a super soft, slightly crunchy texture.
 It’s also worth looking at the ingredients.
 The majority protein is from milk if not milk protein isolate, rather than whey.
 Texture is also contributed by protein rich ingredients such as unflavoured soy crisps and cocoa rich soy crisp.